Methamphetamine (METH) Abuse Treatment

 Addicts Very Commonly Reject Help

-If you see any of this pattern in someone you care about, you may be looking at the external signs of methamphetamine use.
+If you see any of these patterns in someone you care about you may be looking at the external signs of methamphetamine use.
 Meth is so addictive that some people may become addicted after just a few uses.
-You may have to intervene in this person’s life to get them to a Narconon drug and alcohol rehabilitation center that can help.
+You may have to intervene in this person’s life to get them to an accredited drug and alcohol rehabilitation center that can help.